MicroEJ/Example-Standalone-Java-C-Interface/CallingCFromJava/README.md

 The Use Case shown in this document only covers a most basic usage of the Java to C interface feature provided by SNI.
 The native C function is invoked synchronously, meaning the thread of the calling Java method is suspended until the C function returns.

-Shall you need a more elaborate example of how to use SNI in an asynchronous context, you may refer to the **javaExample** provided with the **Basic-SNI and SP** template when creating a new Java Platform (just ensure that you do not select the **Basic** template as is the case in this document).
+Shall you need a more elaborate example of how to use SNI in an asynchronous context, you may refer to :

+* the **javaExample** provided with the **Basic-SNI and SP** template when creating a new Java Platform (just ensure that you do not select the **Basic** template as is the case in this document).
+* the **ProducerConsumerUsingShieldedPlug** example project